 The University of South Carolina's internal control policies and procedures.

-- Indicate alternate cost center, object code, and/or cost share account code for purchases to be charged if different than the default assigned to the Purchasing
+- Indicate alternate cost center, object code, and/or cost share account code for purchases to be charged if different than the default assigned by Purchasing.

 - If the Cardholder is also the liaison, it is a requirement that the department head approver also approve the transactions of the liaison in the PeopleSoft Expense Module.

 Department Liaison will: